The Car Connection Kia K5 Overview

 Base K5 four-doors tap a 180-horsepower, 1.6-liter turbo-4 for power.
 The engine couples to an 8-speed automatic and standard front-wheel drive.
 GT-Line and EX K5 sedans can be fitted with all-wheel drive.

-The K5 GT will lean on a 290-hp turbo-4 for its inspiration.
-It'll be offered in front-wheel drive, with an 8-speed dual-clutch automatic transmission.
-Kia promises 0-60 mph runs in under six seconds.
-The GT edition comes late in the 2021 model year.
+The K5 GT leans on a 290-hp turbo-4 for its inspiration.
+Offered in front-wheel drive with an 8-speed dual-clutch automatic transmission, Kia quotes a 0-60 mph time of 5.8 seconds, but it feels quicker.

 With a wheelbase 1.8 inches longer than the former Optima, the K5 has more interior space for front-seat passengers, though it's still shy on rear-seat leg room versus competitors, at 35.2 inches.
 It's up to 16.0 cubic feet of trunk space, however.